 46th Annual Meeting of the International Merleau-Ponty Circle

 In-Person and Virtual (Hybrid)

 Georgetown University, Washington, DC, USA

 Scholars across disability studies have found Merleau-Ponty’s phenomenological approach to be a source of inspiration—as well as critique—for thinking about disability in terms of fits and misfits.
 We invite scholars from a diverse range of disciplines to question the relationship between Merleau-Ponty’s thought and issues relating to disability, debility (to invoke Jasbir Puar’s work in Right to Maim), and the world.
-We welcome scholars of critical disability studies (understanding that term to pick out a very large interdisciplinary field spanning the humanities and social sciences), philosophy of disability, feminist phenomenology, Indigenous philosophy, de-/post-colonial theory, critical philosophy of race, as well as researchers in neuroscience, cultural and literary studies, and French and Francophone studies, among other fields and disciplines, to submit papers on this theme broadly construed.
+We welcome scholars of critical disability studies (understanding that term to pick out a very large interdisciplinary field spanning the humanities and social sciences), philosophy of disability, feminist phenomenology, Indigenous philosophy, de-/post-colonial theory, critical philosophy of race, as well as researchers in neuroscience, cultural and literary studies, and French and Francophone studies, among other fields and disciplines, to submit papers on this theme and Merleau-Ponty's work broadly construed.